-Assists junior faculty and their mentors in the writing of successful career development awards by providing a local pre-review of K applications (and their equivalents).
+Assists postdoctoral fellows and junior faculty and their mentors in the writing of successful career development awards by providing a local pre-review of K applications (and their equivalents).
 As a part of this program, mock grant reviews will be conducted on a rolling basis, corresponding with NIH deadlines, and will enable post-docs, fellows, new faculty, and others to take advantage of internal expertise in writing mentor letters, career development plans, and specific aims.
 This program is intended for grants that are being submitted in the current NIH cycle!

 In order to get the most out of this program we highly encourage participants to have their proposals pre-reviewed by their mentor (or mentoring team) and a scientific expert in their field prior to submission of the application.
 Applicants are REQUIRED to participate in the entire mock review.
 Mentors are strongly encouraged to participate as well.